This week, we thought you might like to hear from a maid service expert.

 Remember that list of questions we posed in the very first post about what success looks like for you?

-This week we’re going to press “pause” and hear from someone who has been where you are and gone on to develop a successful maid service.
+Let’s press ‘pause’ this week and hear from someone who has been where you are and gone on to develop a successful maid service.
 She was also one of our first Launch27 maid service software users.
 Her name is Kelly Jones and she’s the founder of The Cleaning Girl, which is pretty much the big kid girl on the block when it comes to maid service in Wilmington, Delaware.

 Kelly has learned a thing or two since she set out to build a business twenty years ago.
 And she’s developed some powerful strategies for riding the wave of change and creating a business that no longer consumes her every waking moment.
 A business that was recognized as Delaware’s Fastest Growing Company in 2019.

-This week we’ll share a conversation with Kelly about her transformation from being an uncertain struggler to a competent business owner.
-And you’ll get a glimpse of what it looks like on the other side.
-There are three recurring themes that reflect her major areas of focus: planning, processes, and people.
+Having transformed herself from an uncertain struggler to a competent business owner, she offers a glimpse of what it looks like on the other side.
+Three recurring themes reflect her major areas of focus: planning, processes, and people.

 Plan to differentiate

-Kelly is very honest and transparent.
+Honest and transparency are two qualities that Kelly exudes.
 She doesn’t gloss over the fact that the maid service industry has become very competitive.
-In her words, “We live in Amazon world now.
+In her words, “We live in the Amazon world now.
 Everyone is accustomed to fast and cheap.
 Consumers rule.
 To differentiate yourself, you have to plan.
 Most folks don’t put enough focus on this part.”

 Getting clear about the big goals, helps you create the schedules, and tweak the processes to accomplish them.